What is a Performing Rights Organization?

 How do I get my songs published?

 Getting your songs published through a successful publishing company is a process; a series of steps that requires knowledge and preparation.
 Focus on writing the best songs you can, getting better at your craft, learn all you can about the music business, and plug yourself into the songwriting and music industry community.
 Due to legal issues, publishers cannot take unsolicited material, material from someone they don’t know or that they didn’t request.
 Publishers do have their own staff writers and the only other sources that they will take songs from are known or legitimate sources like.
-The first steps simplified would be to: 1) Join ISSA 2) Join one of the performing rights organizations (ASCAP/BMI/SESAC) 3) Invest in music business books that deal with publishing to get acquainted with how it works.
+The first steps simplified would be to: 1) Join ISSA 2) Join one of the performing rights organizations (ASCAP/BMI/SESAC/SOCAN) 3) Invest in music business books that deal with publishing to get acquainted with how it works.
 Publishers will require complete songs (words and music).
 Make certain that when you get an opportunity to play your song for a publisher, your song is complete and competitive in the marketplace.

 Radio Stations want MP3s that are meta-tagged, what is that?